dojo/docs/dojox/form/Uploader.rst

 Methods
 -------

+Because the Uploader without plugins doesn't upload, there are only the following methods:

+ - **reset** Clears the list of selected files.
+ - **getFileList** Returns an array of objects representing the file data.

+Technically, the Uploader does not have any public methods.
+When using the plugins however, the following methods will be available:
  - **upload** This method uploads the files and any data passed as an argument.
  - **submit** This method uploads the files and if a form element is passed as an argument, it is converted into a JavaScript object.